pmagnomuller/pmagnomuller/README.md

 - 🌱 I’m currently a Backend Django Developer

-- 🌱 I’m currently React

-- 📝 I regularly write articles on pedro-muller.de
+- 📝 I write articles on pedro-muller.de and other platforms

 - 📫 How to reach me **pedro.magnomuller@gmail.com**